HEP-FCC/FCCSW/doc/CppCodingStyleGuidelines.md

 ## Function Declaration
 All entities should be contained in a namespace.
 ### Parameter Order
-Parameter order is: constant inputs, editable inputs and then outputs (if any).
+Parameter order is: constant inputs, non-const inputs, outputs.

 Inputs should generally be const references or values.
 Inputs that can be changed are references.
 Outputs are pointers.